Education in Latin America: Institutions in Latin American higher education

 Sets of countries also distribute their enrollment among private and public universities differently as well.
 For example, Brazil, Chile, El Salvador, Colombia, Costa Rica, Nicaragua and the Dominican Republic students are mostly enrolled in private sector higher education universities and institutions.
 Between 50% and 75% of total enrollments in the previously mentioned countries are within the private sector.
 Conversely, Ecuador, Mexico, Venezuela, Paraguay, Peru and Guatemala see between 50% and 75% of their enrollments within the public sector.
 Cuba, Uruguay, Bolivia, Panama, Honduras and Argentina see the vast majority of their total enrollment within the public sector as well.
 These countries see about 75% to 100% of their total enrollment attend public institutions.
 There has been a clear trend in higher education in Latin America towards the commercialization and privatization of higher education.
 This is a trend that is evident throughout the world when it comes to higher education.
 An increase in private schools meaning more private money which introduces more flexibility when it comes to funding programs and beginning innovation initiatives.
 Since 1994, enrollment in private institutions has increased nearly 8% to 46% (from 38%) of total enrollment in 2002.
 Public institutions have seen a decline, however, losing that 8% in total enrollments.
 Public institutions are down to 54% in 2002.

 Throughout the 1990s, the Inter-American Development bank altered its focus to the introduction of community colleges and other short-cycle colleges in the region.
 Then, its lending programs for more traditional higher education declined.
 During this time, the World Bank became a major player in making large investments in several countries.
 The countries where the largest investments were made were Argentina, Chile, Colombia, Mexico and Venezuela.
 The World Bank has also increased its funding efforts in Brazil, Chile, Mexico and Venezuela in the areas of science and technology research.
 The efforts by the World Bank are intended to support the modernization of higher education in major countries throughout Latin America.
 The funding was used for student aid, university grants, research grants and much more.
 The granting amounted to more than $1.5 billion since its initiative started.

-Areas of study vary widely amongst institutions in Latin America.
+Areas of study vary widely among institutions in Latin America.
 The majority of students’ fields of study are in social sciences, business and law.
 42% of enrolled students are studying in social sciences, business and law.
 Whereas 14% are focusing on engineering, industry and construction.
 Just 10% are pursuing degrees in Education followed by sciences and health and social welfare each of which are at 9%.
 A 2015 report from the OECD pointed out that Latin American professionals are over-schooled and underpaid, due they don't have access to the right type of education.
 Since the 1980s and into the 1990s, there have been many attempts to reform education in Latin American in direct response to the increased interested in globalization.
 Although globalization has significantly affected Latin American countries, Latin America as a whole remains out the outskirts of the global research and knowledge centers.